lifemapper/core/docs/adminUser/installLifemapperSystem.rst

    initialization commands in log files in /tmp (these may complete up to 5 minutes after reboot).
 The post-99-lifemapper-lm*.log files contain all the output from all reinstall-reboot-triggered scripts and are created fresh each time.
-All other logfiles have output appended to the end of an existing logfile (from previous runs) and will be useful if the script must be re-run manually for testing.
+All other logfiles are in /state/partition1/lmscratch/log and may be output appended to the end of an existing logfile (from previous runs) and will be useful if the script must be re-run manually for testing.
 #. **Clean compute nodes**

 LmCompute